Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 -

-Budget blades work fine but typically need replacement every 4β6 months.
+Budget blades work fine but need replacement every 4–6 months rather than 6–12.

 Need OEM Tesla wiper blades?
 Check RR Car Parts for original Tesla parts at better-than-dealer prices.